pvasek/kudu-wiki/Deploying-from-github.md

 If the GitHub repo is public, then anyone can pull from it without authentication.
 Initially, we might only support public repos in this workflow.

-For private repos, there are several possible approaches.
+For private repos, there are several possible approaches:

 ### 1. Using GitHub credentials